-In keeping with the mission of our school, creating a culture of academic and technical excellence, the Essex North Shore Agricultural & Technical School Program of Studies is transitioning our Spanish offerings over the next two years.
-As part of this process, we have studied Mass CORE requirements, reviewed other regional vocational-technical course offerings, and factored in the admission standards for the Massachusetts State University System.
-This ongoing process has brought to light that our students require more credit hours related to their technical and agricultural areas; therefore, some course offerings have been realigned consistent with our mission.
+In keeping with the mission of our school to "create a culture of academic and technical excellence" the Essex North Shore Agricultural & Technical School Program of Studies is transitioning our Spanish offerings over the next two years.
+As part of this process, we will require students to take two years of Spanish, Spanish 1 in Grade 9 and Spanish II in Grade 10, unless a student requires supportive learning services in place of these language courses.